-Leaders of the Mexican American community implored state and local officials to intervene, but their pleas met with little action.
+Leaders of the Mexican American community implored state and local officials to intervene—The Council for Latin American Youth even sent a telegram to President Franklin D. Roosevelt—but their pleas met with little action.
 One eyewitness, writer Carey McWilliams, painted a terrifying picture:

 “On Monday evening, June seventh, thousands of Angelenos … turned out for a mass lynching.
 Marching through the streets of downtown Los Angeles, a mob of several thousand soldiers, sailors, and civilians, proceeded to beat up every zoot-suiter they could find.
 Street cars were halted while Mexicans, and some Filipinos and Negroes, were jerked out of their seats, pushed into the streets, and beaten with sadistic frenzy.”

 Some of the most disturbing violence was clearly racist in nature: According to several reports, a black defense plant worker—still wearing his defense-plant identification badge—was yanked off a streetcar, after which one of his eyes was gouged out with a knife.

 Local papers framed the racial attacks as a vigilante response to an immigrant crime wave, and police generally restricted their arrests to the Latinos who fought back.
 The riots didn’t die down until June 8, when U.S. military personnel were finally barred from leaving their barracks.